Liquidium-Inc/staking-canister/README.md

 ---

+## Audit

+The Liquidium Staking canister was independently audited by ScaleBit.
+You can review the full report here: [Liquidium Staking Audit (September 1, 2025)](https://stake.liquidium.org/audit.pdf).

+---

 ## Contributing

 Interested in contributing?
 Please review [CONTRIBUTING.md](./CONTRIBUTING.md) for setup instructions, coding standards, and pull request guidelines.
 All contributors must adhere to our [Code of Conduct](./CODE_OF_CONDUCT.md).